grafana/xk6-distributed-tracing/README.md

 # xk6-distributed-tracing

 > ⚠️ **This is a proof of concept** ⚠️
-> As this is a proof of concept,  it won't be supported by the k6 team.
+> It won't be supported by the k6 team.
 > It may also break in the future as xk6 evolves.

 </div>